tinted-theming/tinted-shell/README.md

 ### Base16-Tmux Users

-This section is for [base16-tmux][3] users. base16-shell will update (or create) the `~/.tmux.base16.conf` file and set the colorscheme.
+This section is for [base16-tmux][3] users. base16-shell will update (or create) the `$HOME/.config/base16-project/tmux.base16.conf` file and set the colorscheme.
 You need to source this file in your `.tmux.conf`.
 You can do this by adding the following to your `.tmux.conf`:

 ```
-source-file ~/.tmux.base16.conf
+source-file $HOME/.config/base16-project/tmux.base16.conf
 ```

-Make sure to reload your `~/.tmux.conf` file after the theme has been updated through `profile_helper`.
+Make sure to reload your `.tmux.conf` file after the theme has been updated through `profile_helper`.

 ### Keeping your themes up to date